Participants needed for study about experience of witnesses who stammer in court

 Face masks/coverings and stammering

 Face masks/coverings and stammering updated to reflect the abolition of face covering regulations in England.
 However some businesses and organisations – for example hospitals and Transport for London (TfL) – still require customers or patients etc to wear a face covering.
 Also some employers require staff to wear one.
-What rights do you have if this causes you difficulties speaking?
+What rights do you have if this causes you difficulties communicating?

 Apple stammering emoji